Providing Support

 - Educate yourself about eating disorders and the resources available out there.

 - Find a time to talk where it is a calm atmosphere – not during meals or in a crowded room.
-Often times it is best inside a car or during a walk so that you are not staring directly at one other.
+Some people find that it can be helpful to have difficult conversations in a car or during a walk, so that it doesn’t feel like you are staring directly at one other.

 - Focus on feelings and behaviours, not on food or appearance.
 Indicate specific observations that led you to your concern.
 Be sure to give them time to respond.

-- Use “I” statements to make the person feel less threatened.
+- Use “I” statements to help show that you are sharing your perspective, and communicate in ways that reduce blame.
 For example, “I have noticed you….”, or, “I feel you are more…”

 - Ask them how you can help.
 Listen carefully and empathetically to what they have to say and remind them that you want them to be healthy.

 - Communicate that you love, accept, appreciate and value them.
-Commit to standing by them through this difficult recovery process no matter how long it takes.
+Commit to standing by them for as long as it takes, and recognize that making changes can be difficult.

-- Regardless of whether the person responds with denial or hostility, acknowledge that seeking outside help is beneficial and is not a sign of weakness, but a sign of strength.
+- Some people may not respond positively when concerns are shared.
+Acknowledge that seeking outside help is beneficial and is not a sign of weakness, but a sign of strength.

-If you would like more information about how to talk to someone who may be struggling with disordered eating or an eating disorder, contact the Kelty Mental Health Resource Centre.
+If you would like more information about how to talk to someone who may be experiencing disordered eating or an eating disorder, contact the Kelty Mental Health Resource Centre.

 “My family, close friends and fiancée were by my side through each phase of the journey – never once casting judgement or anger my way.” ~Sara